seeds/text-translation-manager-xp/README.md

 In the "Text Translation Manager", add a key to your site, and give it a value, for instance: my.special.label = My label!

-To automatically translate this on a component that uses this key we need to add the following data tag to the html element you want to localize:
+To automatically translate this on a component that uses this key we need to add the following data tag to the HTML element you want to localize:

 ```html
 <div data-translate-manager="my.special.label">"My label!" will be inserted here</div>
 ```
-The Enonic Processor included in the app on the site will automatically find what keys are used on the site, and include the localized values in a json script.
-When the page loads in your browser, the translate script will use all keys used and replace innerHTML of any DOM element with the data tag.
+The Enonic Processor included in the app on the site will automatically find what keys are used on the site and include the localized values in a JSON object.
+When the page loads in your browser, the translate script will find all keys being used and replace innerHTML of any DOM element with the data tag.

 ## License and credits
-The application is licensed under the [MIT license](https://github.com/seeds/text-translation-manager/blob/master/LICENSE.txt)
+The application is licensed under the [GNU Affero General Public License](https://github.com/seeds/text-translation-manager-xp/blob/master/LICENSE.txt)
 ## Thanks
 This application was built together with the [Norwegian Directorate of Health](https://www.helsedirektoratet.no).
 They made the development of this application possible, and allowed us to share it as an open source project.
 Thank you for sharing!